PCarissa/GWU_rml/README.md

      |   high_priced    |    target     |       float       | Target variable: 1 = high priced loan, 0 = not high priced |

    * Source of training data: GWU Blackboard, email jphall@gwu.edu or for more information
-   * How training data was divided into training and validation data: 50% training, 25% validation, 25% test
+   * How training data was divided into training and validation data: 70% training, 30% validation.
    * Number of rows in training and validation data:
    * Training rows: 112253
    * Validation rows: 48085